User-4574/PyFoundry/README.md

 It is not necessary to copy the complete pyenv project folder, just the python binaries it creates (EG: versions/3.6.15), along with the virtual envornments that virtualenv creates (EG test)

 Centos 7.x only support Python up to 3.9.
 To go higher, in the 3.10 range requires installing a newer version of OpenSSL, which would also have to be installed on target systems.

 Centos 6.8 Only supports up to 3.6.15

+The project uses git sub-modules for each environment.
+To update them simply go into python_virtualenv/pyenv, and run a
+'''
+git fetch
+git pull
+'''

+You can see what versions of Python are available for attempted install in each container using:
+'''
+cd /python_virtualenvs/pyenv/bin/
+./pyenv install --list
+'''